 We've liked these displays for a long time, and they're just about Feather sized, so wouldn't a custom e-paper FeatherWing make a ton of sense?
 This 'Wing is tested to work with all of our Feathers, from the ESP8266 to the M0.
 It has built-in memory buffering so it can work with chips as small as the '32u4 and '328.
 It does use a lot of pins: the 3 SPI pins, and up to 4 control pins to manage the SD card slot and SRAM.

-The FeatherWing sports a 2.13" monochrome (black and white) display.
-It's higher resolution than our 2.13" Tri-Color display with 250x122 black pixels on a white-ish background.
-The monochrome displays also take a lot less time to update thank our tri-color e-Ink displays, only a couple seconds instead of 15 seconds!
+The FeatherWing sports a 2.13" monochrome (black and white) display with 250x122 black pixels on a white-ish background.
+The monochrome displays take a lot less time to update thank our tri-color e-Ink displays, only a couple seconds instead of 15 seconds!

 Using our CircuitPython or Arduino libraries, you can create a 'frame buffer' with what pixels you want to have activated and then write that out to the display.
 Most simple breakouts leave it at that.
 But if you do the math, 250 x 122 pixels x 2 colors = 7.6 KBytes.
 Which won't fit into many microcontroller memories.
 Heck, even if you do have 32KB of RAM, why waste 8KB?